Bay of Plenty house prices continue upward trend despite Covid, election - NZ Herald

 "Sales volumes around the country continue to defy expectations."

-Norwell said the market activity was being driven by low borrowing rates and consumers having more money available due to a lack of international travel.
+Norwell said the market activity was being driven by low borrowing rates, consumers having more money available because of a lack of international travel.

 "When you then add in high levels of confidence in the housing market, the removal of the LVRs back in March and people's fear that prices are just going to keep increasing in the future, then this explains why people are going to such lengths to secure a property now."

-Norwell said the Rotorua District and Tauranga City had two consecutive months of record median prices and she expected prices to continue upward.
+Norwell said the Rotorua District and Tauranga City had two months in a row of record median prices and she expected prices to continue on an upward trajectory.

-"With no uplift in the total pool of properties available for sale, at this point, it looks as if prices will continue to rise as we head toward Christmas."
+"These sort of price increases have continued to defy even the most bullish of market commentators, but with no uplift in the total pool of properties available for sale, at this point, it looks as if prices will continue to rise as we head toward Christmas," she said.

+"With interest rates at such low levels, investors are starting to head back into the market in high numbers and they're competing with first-time buyers for properties, which is also contributing to the price rises we're seeing in this bracket.
+This is making it harder for first-time buyers to get on the property ladder."